vigneshpalanivelr/MeachineLearningAI/MachineLearning.md

     - Convert: Attributes to one or more binary variables
     - Methods: One Hot Encoding (categorical features)

-# Linear Regression - Complete Guide
+# CS3 - Linear Regression

 ## Table of Contents
 1. [What is Linear Regression?](#1-what-is-linear-regression)